Gulf Coast Humidity: Why Your Katy Home Needs Twice-a-Year Washing

 Algae and mildew do not just look bad.
 Given enough time, they cause real damage to the building envelope.

 On vinyl siding, algae secretes a mild acid that over many years can cause the color to fade unevenly and the surface texture to roughen.
-Once the surface is rough, it holds even more organic matter, and the next colony grows twice as fast.
-We have seen Cinco Ranch homes where the north side was noticeably darker than the south because years of algae had permanently changed the finish.
+Once the surface is rough, it holds even more organic matter, and the next colony can grow faster.
+North-facing walls in shaded Katy neighborhoods can become noticeably darker than south-facing walls when algae is left in place for years.

 On stucco and EIFS, the picture is worse.
 The porous surface absorbs moisture during every rain, and the organic growth pulls moisture deeper into the wall.
 Over a few summers, you get efflorescence (white mineral staining from inside the stucco), hairline cracking, and in severe cases delamination of the topcoat.